CASE FILE | |

 We also helped the communities to engage independent technical experts, including world-renowned seismic risk expert Richard Meehan and expert on lead-zinc mine environmental issues Steve Emerman, to assess the project’s risks and the developer’s proposed mitigation measures.
 Sub-titled video presentations from community representatives, NGOs and technical experts discussing their findings are available here.

 Our investment chain analysis found that the IFC was indirectly backing the mine through its equity investment in Postal Savings Bank of China, a key financier of the project’s parent company.
-Pointing to this financial relationship, local communities file a complaint in October 2019 with the IFC’s accountability mechanism, the Compliance Advisor Ombudsman (CAO).
+Pointing to this financial relationship, local communities filed a complaint in October 2019 with the IFC’s accountability mechanism, the Compliance Advisor Ombudsman (CAO).

 The complainants argued that the Indigenous communities downstream of the mine have not been adequately consulted about the project, much less provided their free, prior, and informed consent, consistent with IFC Performance Standard 7.
 They also expressed their concerns about the environmental and social risks of the project, including the high risk of a catastrophic tailings dam failure.